KatKho/reading-notes/README.md

 ### My introduction

 *My name is Ekaterina Khoroshilova, I also go by Kat.
-I've lived in Seattle for the past 3 years.*
+I've lived in Seattle for the past 3 years.
+I'm looking forward to becoming a software developer!*

 Here is a link to my GitHub: